GreedyGame/greedygame-docs/docs/ios-advanced.md

 * Select an App in which you want to check the test ads.
 * Click `SCAN QR` under the test Ads section and follow the stpes mentioned to get the test ads.

+## **Going Live**

+You have successfully integrated GreedyGame SDK and verified the testing flow with Test Ads section.
+Now follow the below steps to start earning revenue.

+* Goto **<a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com">Integration Panel</a>**
+* Select the App which you want to make `Live`.
+* Click  `GO LIVE` under Publish section and you will get a message  `Your request has been received and live traffic will be started in 48 hours`.
+* You will start making money once the status changes to `APP IS LIVE` under publish section.

+!!! warning
+    you have gone live do not click on the production ads for testing.
+Always go to the **Test Ads** section and Test your integration.

 !!!
 Important "Remove simulator architecture from greedygame SDK"
     Greedygame SDK has simulator architecture.You need to remove this architecture by <a target="_blank" rel="noopener noreferrer" href="https://github.com/GreedyGame/ios-native-plugin">add the script</a> under `Note` section as run script in build phases.